Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Introduction

 \subsection{Other Related Work}

 In this section, we give a brief overview of related work with slightly different problem formulations or underlying models.
 For a more thorough overview, we refer to \cite{mcgregor2014graph}.

-One line of research is centered around finding a constant-approximate, as opposed to arbitrarily good, maximum matching in as few passes as possible in the semi-streaming model \cite{feigenbaum2005graph, mcgregor2005finding, ahn2011linear, epstein2011improved, Eggert2012, konrad2012maximum, zelke2012weighted,esfandiari2016finding,kale2017maximum,paz20172+,GhaffariW19}.
-See also \cite{goel2012communication,kapralov2013better} for lower bounds on the number of passes.
+One line of research is centered around finding a constant-approximate, as opposed to arbitrarily good, maximum matching in as few passes as possible in the semi-streaming model \cite{feigenbaum2005graph, mcgregor2005finding, ahn2011linear, epstein2011improved, Eggert2012, konrad2012maximum, zelke2012weighted,esfandiari2016finding,kale2017maximum,paz20172+,GhaffariW19,feldman2021maximum}.
 Note that while a trivial greedy maximal matching algorithm yields a $2$-approximation in a single pass, it is a major open question whether there is a one-pass algorithm with approximation ratio smaller than $2$.
-So far, lower bounds based on communication complexity only have ruled out the existence of a one-pass semi-streaming algorithm with approximation ratio better than $3/2$ \cite{goel2012communication} and $\frac{e}{e-1}$ \cite{kapralov2013better}.